Skip to content

 print("%s" % list1)

-# removing the last two elements
+# deletion of last two items

 list1[len(list1) - 2:] = []